Mukaffi28/DjangoFinanceVisualizer/README.md

-# Django JSON Visualization Web App
+# Django CRUD Web App with SQL Server Integration
+Greetings to this Django web application repository, where you can explore CRUD operations seamlessly integrated with SQL Server and experience interactive chart visualization.
+Feel free to visit the website at https://mukaffi28.pythonanywhere.com/.

 ## Task 1

-Welcome to the Django JSON Visualization Web App!
+Django JSON Visualization Web App!
 This web application is designed to display visual representations of data provided in a JSON format.
 You can access the app at either [https://mukaffi28.pythonanywhere.com/home/](https://mukaffi28.pythonanywhere.com/home/) or [http://127.0.0.1:8000/home/](http://127.0.0.1:8000/home/).

 ## Features